Make a tangible difference in a person’s life with one of the best speech therapy degrees.

 Brigham Young University

-BYU’s bachelor’s in communication disorders teach students essential anatomy and processes of language, speech, and hearing.
-It also introduces students to disorders, instrumentation. and data collection procedures in language, speech, and hearing.
-Chiefly, this program prepares students for master’s programs in communication disorders and careers beyond school.
+BYU’s bachelor’s in communication disorders teaches students essential anatomy and processes of language, speech, and hearing.
+It also introduces students to disorders and instrumentation, along with data collection procedures in language, speech, and hearing.

 - Principles of Statistics